Forces in dry active matter: The mechanical pressure of non-interacting self-propelled particles

-\textbf{Obstacles with asymmetric stiffness} When $P_M$ does not obey an equation of state, changing the potential of the walls alters the forces acting on it.
-It is important to note that, in the large size limit, changing the wall potential has no effect on the bulk properties of the system.
+\textbf{Obstacles with asymmetric stiffness.} In the large size limit, changing the wall potential has no effect on the {\it bulk} properties of the system.
+In the presence of an equation of state, $P_M$ is then independent of the wall potential.
+On the contrary, when $P_M$ does not obey an equation of state, changing the potential of the walls alters the forces acting on it.
 This result has recently been observed experimentally in systems of vibrated, self-propelled grains~\shortcite{junot2017active}.
 This effect can have striking consequences.
 Consider a system of homogeneous active particles in the middle of which a mobile partition is inserted (see Fig.~\ref{fig:piston cartoon}).
 One side of the partition has a stiffer potential than the other side.
 The lack of an EOS implies that the partition will move until the densities on both sides are such that the values of the mechanical pressure $P_M$, corresponding to different potentials on each side, are equal (see Fig.~\ref{fig:piston}).
-The new position of the partition can be obtained using the construction illustrated in Fig. \ref{fig:pressure difference piston} and lead to unequal densities on both sides of the partition.
+The new position of the partition can be obtained using the construction illustrated in Fig. \ref{fig:pressure difference piston} and, in general, leads to unequal densities on both sides of the partition.
 In fact, this setup is a natural test for the existence of an EOS.

 In the discussion above, we found that in dry active systems, that are out of equilibrium by construction and do not conserve momentum, the pressure $P_M$ may or may not have an EOS.
 It is interesting to understand what are the conditions needed to ensure the existence of an EOS for $P_M$ and conversely when do these conditions break.
 This will be the focus of much of the discussion that follows.
-We will show that when an equation of state exists, it results from a new conservation law which holds in the steady-state.
+We will show that when an equation of state exists, it results from a new conservation law which holds statistically in the steady state.

 It is obvious from~\eqref{eq:P_M} that the mechanical pressure depends crucially on the form of the steady-state density in the presence of a potential.
-To study whether the simple fact that this steady-state is not given by a Boltzmann law suffices to explain the lack of EOS, we look at a simple one-dimensional active system, whose steady-state distribution can be computed exactly.
+To study whether the simple fact that this steady state is not given by a Boltzmann law suffices to explain the lack of EOS, we first look at a simple one-dimensional active system, whose steady-state distribution can be computed exactly.
 Much of the conclusions from this simple example carry over to more complicated settings.